Adriaen van Stalbemt: Life

-He returned to Antwerp after 1609, probably after the entry into effect of the Twelve Years' Truce, which heralded a cessation of hostilities between the Habsburg rulers of the Southern Netherlands and the Dutch Republic.
+He returned to Antwerp after 1609, probably after the entry into effect of the Twelve Years' Truce, which heralded a cessation of hostilities between the Habsburg rulers of the Habsburg Netherlands and the Dutch Republic.
 He was admitted in 1610 as a master of the Antwerp Guild of St Luke.
 In 1616 Hans Mesmaeckers was registered as his pupil.
 In 1617 he was elected dean of the Guild.
 In this role he was able to obtain the reinstatement of certain privileges of the chamber of rhetoric the Violieren, which was linked to the Guild.
 He established himself as a painter of landscapes but was also a capable staffage and animal painter.
 He worked on commissions for the art dealer Peter Goetkint II for whom he made cabinet paintings, i.e. small paintings on copper that were integrated into cabinets.
 He also produced paintings for the Antwerp art dealer Chrysostomos van Immerseel.